cncf/toc/proposals/incubation/openfga.md

 Two major upcoming improvements:

 1. [Modular Authorization Models](https://github.com/orgs/openfga/projects/1?pane=issue&itemId=35518190) ([RFC](https://github.com/openfga/rfcs/blob/main/20231212-modular-models.md))- Splits a single authorization model into smaller “modules” allowing Large enterprise organizations with multiple teams to update their part of the authorization model maintained by that team without affecting other teams.
-1. [ListUsers API endpoint](https://github.com/orgs/openfga/projects/1?pane=issue&itemId=24490812) ([RFC](https://github.com/openfga/rfcs/pull/15))- In the same way we provide a [ListObjects endpoint](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects) that list all resources for a specific user & relation, we will provide a way to list which users have a specific relationship with a specific resource
+1. [ListUsers API endpoint](https://github.com/orgs/openfga/projects/1?pane=issue&itemId=24490812) ([RFC](https://github.com/openfga/rfcs/pull/15))- In the same way we provide a [ListObjects endpoint](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects) that list all resources for a specific user & relation, we will provide a way to list which users have a specific relationship with a specific resource.

-Plus, we plan to release a slew of updates to our SDKs, like [Java Springboot security improvements](https://github.com/orgs/openfga/projects/1/views/1?pane=issue&itemId=10720070) and [JetBrain IDE integration](https://github.com/orgs/openfga/projects/1/views/1?pane=issue&itemId=49602107).
-We also plan to release a [DynamoDB storage adapter](https://github.com/orgs/openfga/projects/1/views/1?pane=issue&itemId=49602035) to complement our Postgres and MySQL storage adapters.
+Plus, we plan to release a slew of updates to the SDKs, like [Java Springboot security improvements](https://github.com/orgs/openfga/projects/1/views/1?pane=issue&itemId=10720070) and [JetBrain IDE integration](https://github.com/orgs/openfga/projects/1/views/1?pane=issue&itemId=49602107).
+We also plan to release a [DynamoDB storage adapter](https://github.com/orgs/openfga/projects/1/views/1?pane=issue&itemId=49602035) to complement the Postgres and MySQL storage adapters.